berberman/emerald-extension/docs/cn.berberman.emerald.dsl.event/-d-s-l-event-scope/index.md

 `class DSLEventScope`

-A DSL structure to build event.
+A DSL structure to build events.

 **Author**
 berberman